Spec Configuration

 API Lifecycle

-Barbacane supports API lifecycle management through standard OpenAPI deprecation and the x-barbacane-sunset extension.
+Barbacane supports API lifecycle management through standard OpenAPI deprecation and the x-sunset extension.

 Marking Operations as Deprecated